 This post may contain affiliate links.
 Please read my full disclosure policy here.

-Prepping your home for the next day before you go to bed is a little present you leave for yourself to “open” the next morning.
+But a well-planned nighttime routine is a little present you leave for yourself the next morning.
 Your nighttime routine will look different depending on the stage of life that you are in.
-With a newborn in the house, for instance, much of the evening typically revolves around baby care and getting your child to sleep.
+If you’ve got a newborn in the house, for instance, do whatever you need to do to keep everyone alive.

-We’re not going for perfection here.
-We often set a timer while we complete these tasks and run through them very quickly.
+In my house, we like to set a timer or throw on some music while we buzz through these tasks.
 The goal is to prevent the house from getting gross and to ensure that nobody steps on a Lego if they get up for a glass of water in the middle of the night.